ika-musume/ASIC_RE_guide/cell_list/CELL_LIST_MAIN.md

 To find the input and output ports, see the svgs I uploaded.
 You can find the specific cell with Ctrl+F and I basically write the names of all the cell input/output ports.

-# NEC CMOS-5 6T array
+# NEC CMOS-5 gate array
 <p align=center><img alt="LSI Logic SCAN power flip flop" src="./assets_list_main/nec_cmos5_topology.jpg" height="auto" width="640"></p>

 There are variants of NEC CMOS-5, 5V, 5U, and there's no difference in the internal structure: it's a 1.2um double Al metal gate array.

-This's a gate array with a rare 6-transistor cell.
+This is a gate array with a rare 6-transistor cell.
 The only other gate array I've seen with 6T cells is Hitachi's BiCMOS gate array.
 I'm not sure what the advantage is compared to conventional 4T cells, I'd have to look at the patent or paper.
 All standard cells can be positioned in four different orientations: default, MX, MY, and R180.

 **[NEC CMOS-5 cell list](./CELL_NEC_CMOS5.md)**